keploy/community-blog/clz28qkep000q08miax4o1sd8.md

 ### Which methodology should I choose for my project?

-The choice between TDD and BDD depends on your project needs and team dynamics.
+The choice between TDD or BDD depends on your project needs and team dynamics.
 If you aim for robust, bug-free code, TDD might be more suitable.
 If collaboration and meeting user requirements are your priorities, BDD could be the better choice.
 Combining both can often provide the best results.